Proto133/writemeREADME/README.md

 ## 👇  Description  👇

+---

    A console application to streamline creating readme files for developers.
+Upon running WritemeREADME, the user is presented with a series of prompts that were created using [inquirer](https://www.npmjs.com/package/inquirer).
+After completed the application then generates a new [README.md](https://en.wikipedia.org/wiki/README) file in the specified directory (*last prompt*).

+The purpose is to make writing a solid README simpler and less time consuming.

 ## Table of Contents

+---

 - [Description](#--description--)
 - [Screenshots](#screenshots)